Digitex: A Natural Culmination of My Betfair Trading Journey

 Ease of use and a matching engine that works under heavy strain sound so simple, right?
 Like they should be something we can just take for granted.
 But if you look at the majority of cryptocurrency exchanges that are out there right now, you can see for yourself how rare this level of quality actually is.

-There are literally hundreds of examples of shit exchanges with ugly, glitchy trading interfaces.
+There are literally hundreds of examples of shit exchanges with ugly, glitchy Betfair Trading interfaces.
 Multiple mouse movements and keyboard strokes to do anything even before you execute a trade.
 Fragile and badly built matching engines that just don’t work properly.

 This lack of quality doesn’t surprise me.
-I’ve learned firsthand that it’s very difficult to create a fast and robust exchange with an intuitive interface and a matching engine that can withstand the rigors of thousands of active traders.
+I’ve learned firsthand that it’s very difficult to create a fast and robust exchange with an intuitive interface and a matching engine that can withstand the rigors of thousands of active Betfair Traders.
 Most companies fail miserably because they rush to bring a product to market.
-Once it’s live, they only care about making a quick profit from your trading fees.
+Once it’s live, they only care about making a quick profit from your Betfair Trading fees.
 But in so doing they join the ranks of hundreds of other irrelevant and illiquid exchanges.

 The launch of the testnet is only the very beginning.
-Digitex is the natural culmination of my trading journey so far, and there is so much more that I want to do with it over the coming years.
+Digitex is the natural culmination of my Betfair Trading journey so far, and there is so much more that I want to do with it over the coming years.

 This is why it’s so important to start off on the right foot.
-With a solid, robust platform that is capable of handling the high liquidity created by thousands of traders who are suddenly unshackled by the restraints of transaction fees.
+With a solid, robust platform that is capable of handling the high liquidity created by thousands of Betfair Traders who are suddenly unshackled by the restraints of transaction fees.

 Thanks for sticking with us so far.
 I promise it will be worth the wait.